h4ckyou/h4ckyou.github.io/posts/re/posts/ezRev.md

 sum = x*2 + x*4 + x*6 + x*8
 ```

-Looking at the operation we can say this:
+Looking at the operation gives this:

 ```
 2x + 4x + 6x + 8x